Archive

 About FMC

 FMC is a sample-generating software synthesizer for the Amiga, written in 1989.
-It features freeform algorithms, which meant you can create your own audio synthesizer.
+It features freeform algorithms, which means you can create your own audio synthesizer.

 Uniquely for the time it was written, it combines many synthesis techniques, using any sound sources; not just sine waves, but PCM sound files and wave tables.
 Its suite of components could emulate the characteristic parts of mainstream synthesizers of the time (Yamaha DX, Roland D, Korg M).
 FMC was designed as a sample generator for real-time synthesizers, so did not have a sequencing element, and lacked performance parameters.